About the Standards Library

 The Standards Library is a centralized repository of technology best practices and institutional knowledge.
 This area of myITprocess provides a structured set of questions that guide the Technology Alignment Manager (TAM) and Virtual Chief Information Officer (vCIO) in aligning customer environments to defined standards.
 By capturing key information about an organization’s IT environment, the library helps prevent recurring issues that stem from undocumented common knowledge or informal practices.

 The Standards Library is the master list.
-Any changes made to the default library carry over to newly created reviews.
+Any changes made to the default library carry over to newly created alignment reviews.

 The library is organized hierarchically into sections, categories, and questions.
-These elements can be edited, rearranged, or removed as needed.
+These elements can be added, edited, rearranged, or removed as needed.

 For more information, refer to Using the Standards Library.